LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_2.rst

     How does the behavior differ this time?
 Why do you think this occurs?

-If you paid attention to the simulation results, you may have noticed two problems:
+When finished, restore the URDF file to its original state.
+If you carefully observed the simulation results, you may have noticed two issues:

     1. The Thymio moves slightly on its own after spawning
     2. Colors are missing in Gazebo

 Let’s tackle these one by one.
 The unexpected motion occurs because the simplified Thymio model lacks accurate inertia properties and precise mass values.
 To resolve this, we will adjust the dynamics of the wheel joints and reduce the friction of the caster wheel.

+.. admonition:: Procedure

     1. Modify the wheel joint dynamics